CodeGator/CG.Purple/BACKLOG.md

 * Should we write our own attachment UI?

+* We need a better error presentation.
+Toasts just aren't enough.

 ### REST Controllers

-* Need to work on the design of the REST controllers.
+* Need to work on the design/coding of the REST controllers.

-### Seeding

-* Should we add seeding by scenario?

 ### Other Integrations